AckerlyXu/heima/articles/documentdb/documentdb-sharding.md

-<properties
+---
-    pageTitle="How to implement client side partitioning with the SDKs | Azure" description="Learn how to use the Azure DocumentDB SDKs to partition (shard) data and route requests across multiple collections" services="documentdb"
+title: How to implement client side partitioning with the SDKs | Azure
+description: Learn how to use the Azure DocumentDB SDKs to partition (shard) data and route requests across multiple collections
-    author="arramac"
-    manager="jhubbard"
-    editor="cgronlun"
-    documentationcenter="" />
-<tags
-    ms.assetid="ab2a63f0-4601-42d8-b5e5-ba943319c1c8"
-    ms.service="documentdb"
-    ms.workload="data-services"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="10/27/2016"
-    wacn.date=""
-    ms.author="arramac" />
+services: documentdb
+author: arramac
+manager: jhubbard
+editor: cgronlun
+documentationcenter: ''

+ms.assetid: ab2a63f0-4601-42d8-b5e5-ba943319c1c8
+ms.service: documentdb
+ms.workload: data-services
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 10/27/2016
+wacn.date: ''
+ms.author: arramac
+---

 # How to partition data using client-side support in DocumentDB
-Azure DocumentDB supports [automatic partitioning of collections](/documentation/articles/documentdb-partition-data/).
+Azure DocumentDB supports [automatic partitioning of collections](./documentdb-partition-data.md).
 However, there are use cases where it is beneficial to have fine grained control over partitioning behavior.
 In order to reduce the boiler-plate code required for partitioning tasks, we have added functionality in the .NET, Node.js, and Java SDKs that makes it easier to build applications that are scaled out across multiple collections.

 In this article, we'll take a look at the classes and interfaces in the .NET SDK and how you can use them to develop partitioned applications.
 Other SDKs like Java, Node.js and Python support similar methods and interfaces for client-side partitioning.